OpenCMISS-Examples/laplace/README.rst

 Creating a Decomposed Mesh
 --------------------------

-In order to define a simple 3D geometry for our problem we can use one of OpenCMISS's inbuilt generated meshes.
+In order to define a simple 3D geometry for our problem we can use one of OpenCMISS-Iron's inbuilt generated meshes.
 We will create a 3D, cuboid mesh with 5 elements in the X, Y and Z directions and tell it to use the basis we created previously:

 .. literalinclude:: Python/LaplaceExample.py
   :linenos: